gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

 author: jbeman@hotmail.com
 ---

-# Send a Message from a Simulated Device To the Cloud
+# Tutorial: Send a Message from a Simulated Device To the Cloud

 In this tutorial you'll create device code that sends a message to IoT Hub.